-- (1) An individual filing a new claim for unemployment compensation shall, at the time of filing such claim, be advised that: - (a) Unemployment compensation is subject to federal, state and local income tax; - (b) Requirements exist pertaining to estimated tax payments; - (c) The individual may elect to have federal and state income tax deducted and withheld from the individual's payment of unemployment compensation at the amount specified in the Federal Internal Revenue Code and Chapter 7, Title 27, Mississippi Code of 1972; - (d) The individual shall be permitted to change a previously elected withholding status. - (2) Amounts deducted and withheld from unemployment compensation shall remain in the unemployment fund until transferred to the federal or state taxing authority as a payment of income tax. - (3) The Department shall follow all procedures specified by the United States Department of Labor, the Federal Internal Revenue Service, and the Mississippi Department of Revenue pertaining to the deducting and withholding of income tax - (4) Amounts shall be deducted and withheld in accordance with the priorities established in regulations developed by the Department.
+- (1) An individual filing a new claim for unemployment compensation shall, at the time of filing such claim, be advised that: - (a) Unemployment compensation is subject to federal, state and local income tax; - (b) Requirements exist pertaining to estimated tax payments; - (c) The individual may elect to have federal and state income tax deducted and withheld from the individual's payment of unemployment compensation at the amount specified in the Federal Internal Revenue Code and Chapter 7, Title 27, Mississippi Code of 1972; - (d) The individual shall be permitted to change a previously elected withholding status. - (2) Amounts deducted and withheld from unemployment compensation shall remain in the unemployment fund until transferred to the federal or state taxing authority as a payment of income tax. - (3) The commission shall follow all procedures specified by the United States Department of Labor, the Federal Internal Revenue Service and the Mississippi Department of Revenue pertaining to the deducting and withholding of income tax. - (4) Amounts shall be deducted and withheld in accordance with the priorities established in regulations developed by the commission.

 HISTORY: SOURCES: Laws, 1996, ch.
 464, § 1, eff from and after July 1, 1996.
+Amended by Laws 2021, Ch.
+322 (H.B.
+No. 509), § 1, eff.
+July 1, 2021.

 § 71-5-507.
-Duration
+Amount payable per benefit year

-Any otherwise eligible individual shall be entitled during any benefit year to a total amount of regular benefits equal to twenty-six (26) times his weekly benefit amount or one-third (1/3) of his total wages for insured work paid during his base period, whichever is the lesser.
-Provided, that for a benefit year effective prior to October 1, 1983, if such total amount of benefits is not a multiple of One Dollar (\$ 1.00), it shall be computed to the next higher multiple of One Dollar (\$ 1.00); and for a benefit year effective on or after October 1, 1983, if such total amount of benefits is not a multiple of One Dollar (\$ 1.00), it shall be computed to the next lower multiple of One Dollar (\$ 1.00).
+Any otherwise eligible individual shall be entitled during any benefit year to a total amount of regular benefits equal to twenty-six (26) times his weekly benefit amount or one-third ( ) of his total wages for insured work paid during his base period, whichever is the lesser.
+Provided, that for a benefit year effective prior to October 1, 1983, if such total amount of benefits is not a multiple of one dollar (\$1.00), it shall be computed to the next higher multiple of one dollar (\$1.00); and for a benefit year effective on or after October 1, 1983, if such total amount of benefits is not a multiple of one dollar (\$1.00), it shall be computed to the next lower multiple of one dollar (\$1.00).
 An individual's total amount of regular benefits as determined at the beginning of his benefit year shall constitute his total amount of regular benefits throughout such benefit year.